ESA-PhiLab/iris/docs/config.md

 # Project file configurations

 To use iris, you need to define a project file in JSON or YAML format.
-An example can be found [here](../demo/cloud-segmentation.json).
+A full-working example can be found [here](../demo/cloud-segmentation.json).

 - [Project file configurations](#project-file-configurations)
   * [name](#name)